NFL on Fox: "Same Game, New Attitude"

 Fox used the slogan "Same Game, New Attitude" to promote its new NFL package (it did the same for its new Major League Baseball coverage in 1996).
 The network's pre-game show, Fox NFL Sunday focused more on entertainment and less on in-depth discussion of game strategy.

 Hill, who later said "Most of my concepts about the way sport should be produced, I’ve stolen from video games", suggested to Madden that broadcasts resemble Madden NFL.
 Fox's NFL coverage introduced bolder and innovative graphics, for instance, the FoxBox, a continuous on-screen time-and-score graphic that Hill had originally used on Sky Sports's coverage of the Premier League.
 It also used parabolic microphones to include the sounds of the stands and of the on-field action (including conversations and strategy outlines between coaches and players).
 These innovations were adopted by rival networks and helped to drive the development of further innovations such as the on-air display of virtual first-down and scrimmage lines.

 1990s

+To help kick off NFL coverage on Fox, the NFL gave Fox the doubleheader for Week 1 in 1994.
+The NFL schedule makers also gave Fox a gift: a rivalry game between the Dallas Cowboys and Pittsburgh Steelers at Three Rivers Stadium.
+Attracting two of the NFL's largest fanbases as well as the two-time defending Super Bowl champions, the game (a 26-7 Cowboys win in what would be a preview of Super Bowl XXX the following year) would be given the national doubleheader slot with Summerall and Madden as Fox's first nationally-televised matchup.